ggonnella/textformats/src/textformats/cli/tf_spec.1.md

-: file containing tests; if this option is used, the command only generates testdata of those datatypes for which tests are not yet available; the output in this case is so formatted, that it can be appended to an existing testdata YAML file (default: test data is generated for all datatypes of the specification file)
+: file containing tests; if this option is used, the command only generates testdata of those datatypes for which tests are not yet available; the output in this case is so formatted, that it can be appended to an existing testdata YAML or JSON file (default: test data is generated for all datatypes of the specification file or provided to the option \-\-datatypes)

+**-t**, **\-\-datatypes=**DATATYPES
+: specify one or multiple datatype names (comma separated, without spaces), to limit the output to those datatypes
+  (default: test data is generated for all datatypes of the specification file)

 # EXIT VALUES
 The exit code is 0 on success, anything else on error.